 14. Organize Your Entryway

 Entryways are notorious for having items strewn about.
 From shoes and coats to bills and keys, having a place for everything means it’s easier to clean up and keep track of these essential items.
-There are a couple great options for entryways, depending on your entry’s design.
+There are a couple great options for entryways, depending on your entry’s design and could complete as one of your weekend diy projects.

 The first is a narrow table, such as a sofa table, that includes a couple drawers with a space underneath for baskets.
 Add an organizer on top for keys and mail.
 The second option is a bench with a high back and knobs for coats.
 With a bench that opens up, you can throw shoes inside.
 If there’s not storage in it, add some baskets under the bench.